jetstack/paranoia/README.md

 `--permissive`: Enables permissive mode, allowing all certificates unless explicitly forbidden.
 When not enabled `validate` defaults to `strict` mode where all certificates are forbidden unless explicitly allowed.

-`--warn`: Forces the process to end with exit code 0 regardless of whether conflicts are found.
+`--quiet`: Forces the process to end with exit code 0 regardless of whether conflicts are found.
 Output remains the same.

 `-c --config`: Takes a file path and allows the use of a specified config file rather than the default, `.paranoia.yaml`.